josephdoba/Character-Randomizer/readme.md

 # Modded Skyrim Character Randomizer

 ## Overview
 A Character Randomizer built for my own Modded Skyrim setup.
-Generates new starting combinations for hardcore permadeath playthroughs.
+Generates starting combinations of unique traits for new playthroughs.
 I've also find it helps me discover playstyles and combinations that delightfully get me out of my comfort zone... finally with a click of a button!

 ## Getting Started